Latest News

 The U.S. mine uranium production is increasing again, but it is still only expected to be 1 million pounds in comparison to the 50 million pounds consumed annually by the U.S.

-The mismatch between supply and demand is causing the U.S. price of uranium to rise, which could intensify by 2026.
+The mismatch between supply and demand is causing the U.S. price of uranium to rise, a trend that may continue as 2026 progresses.

-While spot prices are still below $90 per pound, executives who track discussions between mine suppliers?and power?generators?have noted that long-term contracts for pricing are closer to $100.
+While spot prices are still below $90 per pound, executives who track discussions between mine suppliers (mines) and power generators (power generators) have noted that "long-term contracts" are closer to $100.

 If deals are confirmed above or at the psychologically important $100 mark - which was last consistently exceeded in 2007 – that could help spark new momentum in spot markets and establish uranium among 2026's most exciting markets.